alexander-schott/transforming-cooking/README.md

 There is a brief Setup section followed by the char-rnn model, word-rnn model, and finall the GPT-2 model.
 Sections are labeled with headers.

-The setup loads in methods and files for handling datasets.

 Generally the models start with their own set up, then the training and reloading, and finally the evaluation methods.

 In order to run the GPT-2 section, the environment must be restarted and set to Tensorflow = 1.x